 What is Wi-Fi and do I need it?

 A lot of modern devices, including smartphones, come with the ability to speak to other devices over a 'wireless local area network', or WLAN.
-The set of standards for this way communicating are called IEEE 802.11, and trade group the Wi-Fi Alliance lets any item conforming to its certification process carry the Wi-Fi logo, hence the fact Wi-Fi is now the commonest of the terms used to describe this form of connectivity.
+The set of standards for this technology are called IEEE 802.11, and trade group the Wi-Fi Alliance lets any item conforming to its certification process carry the Wi-Fi logo, hence the fact Wi-Fi is now the most commonplace term used to describe this form of connectivity.

 When it comes to smartphone use, Wi-Fi is usually associated with 'hotspots' - places such as cafes, airports, stations, etc where you can get online via your phone, laptop or tablet.
 Wi-Fi is also standard in homes thanks to wireless broadband routers, while ambitious projects have seen larger areas covered by huge Wi-Fi networks; for example, London had a big Wi-Fi network for the 2012 Olympic Games.